 The burro must be outfitted with a strap- (leather or synthetic) or rope-style halter.
 The runner may only be attached to the burro with a single lead rope that does not exceed 15 feet in length, measured from the end of rope to tip of buckle.
 The lead rope may only be connected to the halter tie ring, or tie loop in the case of a rope halter, and may not be affixed to the saddle or to any other part of the burro.
 Ropes are to be held in the runner's hands.
 Harnesses or other apparatuses used to tie or anchor the burro to the runner will not be allowed.

 Jack chains may be used only if used with a pressure-release technique.
 (A jack chain is a chain or strap which is used to apply pressure over the muzzle or under the chin) Any racer coming across the finish line with nose and/or chin injuries on the animal resulting from the jack chain will be disqualified.
 The jack chain is not permitted to be in the mouth of the burro.

-Cruelty: Any contestant mistreating his animal may be disqualified.
+Cruelty: Any contestant mistreating their animal may be disqualified.
 No needles, electric prods, narcotics, clubs or whips, other than the halter rope, may be used.
 The race route must be followed.
 It will be marked by signs, people, or aid stations.
 Do not cut the course, such as cutting across switchbacks.
 Any burro leaving the course must be returned to the course without shortening the distance of the course.
 Any runner becoming separated from their burro (i.e., burro and runner are no longer racing as a connected team or unit) must return to the place they became separated before continuing the race.
 Failure to follow these rules will result in disqualification.

 Veterinary checks: BRAY Club will have a completion of veterinary checks before every race for soundness and general health of the burro and after the race for soundness of the burro.
 A burro will be disqualified for unsoundness (before, during, or after the race).